|Salary||$31.39 - $38.15/hour; $5,440.43 - $6,612.91/month; $65,285.17 - $79,354.91/year|

-Experience: Two years of responsible journey level agricultural and weights and measures inspection experience performing duties similar to an Agricultural and Standards Inspector II with Placer County.
+Experience: Two years of responsible professional nutritional experience performing duties similar to a Nutritionist I with Placer County.

-Training: A Bachelor's degree from an accredited college or university with major course work in food and nutrition or a related field, including an academic internship approved by the American Dietetic Association.
+Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in food and nutrition or a related field, including an academic internship approved by the American Dietetic Association.

 License or Certificate: